testingGarage/STP03Notes/ReadMe.md

 # STP Notes

+## UPDATE
+- I have stopped adding the notes for second and subsequent days.
+ - The purpose of doing this is,
+    - This notes may build or give a perception and a perspective.
+    - But, when you attend these classes, it gives you the perspectives and perceptions
+    - It will help one to challenge one's thought

+**Hence, I have stopped adding the subsequent days notes here after Day 1.**

+ ## About the Repository

 This repo contains my notes, interpretation and assignments from the classes of doSmartQA/INDIVIDUAL **SmartQA Transformation Program (STP)**. [^1]

 The classes are conducted by Ashok Thiruvengadam. [^2]